A New Life

 Staking A Claim

-Once the decision was made, a small board of directors was created and Jerry began looking for suitable land for the Ranch.
+Once the decision was made, a small board of directors was created, and on May 12, 1989, Down Home Ranch, Inc. was made official by the State of Texas.
+The search for suitable land for the Ranch then took priority.
 It would have to be reasonably close to Austin and fulfill many purposes: agriculture, housing, offices, businesses, camping, and livestock.
 It would also need to be close to Austin and not too isolated.

 Jerry, Judy and Kelly moved onto the land September 9, 1991, installing a tiny mobile home underneath a canopy of large Spanish oaks.
 Jerry continued working in Austin at the University of Texas, but Judy quit her job and focused on caring for Kelly in their new home in the country and figuring out how to raise funds to build the Ranch.